osmane/scoreboard/lobby.md

 **Desired Output:**

 *  I am looking for the backend logic in the `/pages/api/tables` folder.
 *  Please suggest any data structure or common functions I should implement.
-*   I would like error handling for bad requests.
-*  I would like a status code for every call.
+*  Aim for minimal well structured maintainable code without too many comments.
 *  A table that has not been used for 1 minute should be closed and not be visible to users in the lobby
 *  The table object in kv will have the users who have joined and creation and last used timestamp